kmsanks/TDWB_19_2_Channels/README.md

 For more information on experimental conditions, please see the data repositories hosted at: https://sead2.ncsa.illinois.edu/spaces/5825f529e4b0f3dd19c8d93a.

 ## What does this repository provide?
-This repository contains all of the code relevant to produce the results and figures contained in the manuscript titled "Marsh induced backwater: the influence of non-fluvial sedimentation on a delta's channel morphology and kinematics (Sanks et al., in review)".
+This repository contains all of the code relevant to produce the results and figures contained in the manuscript titled "Marsh induced backwater: the influence of non-fluvial sedimentation on a delta's channel morphology and kinematics (Sanks et al., 2023)".
 The code contained herein was written using MATLAB R2022a.
 Note: all the "Core Script Files" should run out the box, as relative paths were used in creation of this script.

 ## Contents
 The repository contains three folders: